Quinebaug River

 The Quinebaug River (/ˈkwɪnəbɔːg/ KWIH-nə-bawg) is a river in south-central Massachusetts and eastern Connecticut, with watershed extending into western Rhode Island.
 The name "Quinebaug" comes from the southern New England Native American term, spelled variously Qunnubbâgge, Quinibauge, etc., meaning "long pond", from qunni-, "long", and -paug, "pond".
 The river is one of the namesake rivers in the Quinebaug and Shetucket Rivers Valley National Heritage Corridor.

 Course

 The river is about 69 mi in length.
 It originates from East Brimfield Lake and ponds northwest of Sturbridge, Massachusetts, flows generally southeast and south through Connecticut (Putnam, Danielson, Plainfield, Canterbury and Jewett City), the river joins Aspinook pond which begins in Canterbury and ends in Jewett City.
 The river then continues to the Shetucket River northeast of Norwich.
 That river flows from there into the Thames River and drains into the Long Island Sound.
-It is dammed in its upper reaches at East Brimfield Dam, Westville Dam, and West Thompson Lake all for flood control, as well as numerous mill dams which powered mills along the river's course.
+It is dammed in its upper reaches at East Brimfield Dam, Westville Dam, and West Thompson Lake -- all for flood control -- and has as well numerous mill dams, which powered mills along the river's course.
 Some of these still provide hydroelectric power today.